pawanpawar911/Log_Parsing_Utility/Readme.txt

 # Usage
-Run the script using the following command: with this command data will save into default result.log file
+Run the script using the following command:
+With this command, the data will be saved into the default result.log file
 ```
-python util.py [options] <file>
+python util.py [options] <input_file>
 ```
 or
-to store the data into the desired output file.
+Alternatively, to store the data in a specific output file
 ```
 python util.py [options] <output_file> <input_file>
 ```